 Neuroscience is one of the fastest growing areas in science and combines the rigorous study of psychology with biology.
 Few subjects can better integrate the sciences and connect it with humanities and social sciences.
-Our students explore brain function in depth and address current ideas regarding sensation and perception, thought, behavior, and neuropathology.
+Our students explore brain function in depth and address current ideas regarding sensation and perception, affect, thought, behavior, and psychiatry and neurology.

-The student organization SYNAPSE fosters a vibrant student and faculty community focused on public education and outreach on neuroscience issues.
+The 2014 Lake Forest College student-organization-of-the-year SYNAPSE fosters a vibrant student and faculty community focused on public education and outreach on neuroscience issues.
 Academic excellence is rewarded by selection to the national neuroscience honorary Nu Rho Psi.
 In 2013, our college chapter was awarded the National Chapter-of-the-Year at the annual Society for Neuroscience meeting.
 Majors enjoy a strong focus on critical writing and persuasive communication by participating in the award-winning student research journal EUKARYON.

-Many neuroscience majors study abroad at the University of Auckland in New Zealand (where they take neuroscience courses and can engage in neuroscience research), or in Tanzania or Costa Rica .
-Some pursue off-campus study in Chicago or conduct research at nearby Rosalind Franklin University of Medicine and Science, engage in community outreach, and partner with North Chicago elementary schools for K-6 education.
+Many neuroscience majors study abroad at the University of Auckland in New Zealand (where they take neuroscience courses and can engage in neuroscience research), or China, Tanzania or Costa Rica .
+Some pursue off-campus study in Chicago, many conduct research at nearby Rosalind Franklin University of Medicine and Science, and most engage in community outreach, and partner with North Chicago elementary schools for K-6 education.

-Neuroscience majors regularly receive recognition from professional societies, at the local and national level, for their scholarship and educational outreach activities, and many have become published scholars.
-Our majors and minors annually interact with scientific professionals and the research community at the Chicago Society for Neuroscience conference.
-In 2011-2013 alone, they have won research prizes at three Chicago area conferences and the 2011 Brain Awareness Week Award from the international Society for Neuroscience (SfN).
+The program sponsors a robust seminar series that features national experts in neuroscience and neurology/psychiatry.
+Our majors regularly receive recognition from professional societies, at the local and national level, for their scholarship and educational outreach activities, and many have become published scholars.
+They annually interact with scientific professionals and the research community at the Chicago Society for Neuroscience conference.
+In 2011-2014 alone, they have won five research prizes at Chicago area conferences and the Brain Awareness Week Award from the international Society for Neuroscience (SfN).

 Why study neuroscience?